IgniteUI/igniteui-webcomponents/README.md

 <igc-badge></igc-badge>
 ```

-### Tooling Information
+### Tooling Support
 The package contains its own [Custom Elements Manifest](https://custom-elements-manifest.open-wc.org/blog/intro/) as well
 as [Custom Data Format](https://code.visualstudio.com/blogs/2020/02/24/custom-data-format) for VSCode.
 Refer to your IDE/toolchain documentation to see if you can take advantage of this metadata for linting, type hints and documentation.

-Here is a how to enable VSCode auto-completion and hover information for HTML entities from the package:
+Here is a how to enable VSCode auto-completion and hover information for HTML entities from the package.

 Add the following line to your user or workspace settings:
 ```json
 {